ralfwenske/window/README.md

 The generated code can be saved to a file which should show the view (you may have to deactivate some actors - it is just the VID layout )

+Note:
+    When playing with these or your own you will find a few little things that still need to be resolved - eg. on macOS: text wrapping
+    on GTK: alignment issues, text wrapping, 'Cancel' on dialog shuts the app down

+    The code is not the most elegant and I welcome suggestions for improvement.
+    And of course bugs that might lure in there